 Online with the Center for Anglican Learning and Leadership: April 9 – May 28, 2018

-In Person: Registration includes a workshop on May 5, 2018, Emmaus Hall, Collegeville
+In Person: Registration includes the Adult Faith Formation Workshop on May 5, 2018, Collegeville

 What We Believe: Theology in the Anglican Tradition